TheAthiest0001/CVportforlio/README.md

 I researched Markdown and practiced using headings and text

 **Result:**
-Created a structured and readable portfolio and gained a better understanding of Markdown language.
+Created a structured portfolio and gained a better understanding of Markdown language.

 ---